Using Deshaker Image Stabilization for Bicycle Video

 A fisheye image is easy to recognize: straight lines curve like parentheses near edges of the image.
 A fisheye lens can cover a wider angle, up to 180 degrees and sometimes even more.
 Because a fisheye lens looks in very different directions at the same time and compresses the image at the edges, shake will be different there.

-In a fisheye image with rapid panning, image stabilization will result in visible changes in image geometry as compressed and curved parts come closer to the center.
-The image can become "wavy" when panning direction reverses.
+In a fisheye image with rapid panning,, a stabilized image can become "wavy" when panning direction reverses.
 This issue is nearly eliminated with the low motion-smoothness settings I recommend.
 Another way to minimize distortion is to crop the image after stabilizing it, but the best way of all is the old-fashioned way, to avoid shake as much as possible in the first place!

-You may also want to reduce the analyzed area in pass 1 if a camera has a non-fisheye wide-angle lens (that is, if straight lines remain straight at the edges of the image).
-With these lenses, objects appear larger near the edges of the image, and image geometry changes noticeably as the camera pans, or if it shakes wildly.
+If a camera has a non-fisheye wide-angle lens (that is, if straight lines remain straight at the edges of the image)., objects appear larger near the edges of the image, and image geometry changes noticeably as the camera pans or shakes wildly.
 With a normal or telephoto lens, though, it's better to sense the entire image, giving Deshaker more to work with.

 Deshaker numbers the frames in the log file and so you have the option to run more than one log file on the same video, in case you need to use different settings in tricky places, or make manual adjustments.
 This can be time-consuming, but if you are a perfectionist, there you go.